Adjara: Law and government

 The status of the Adjaran Autonomous Republic is defined by Georgia's law on Adjara and the region's new constitution, adopted following the ousting of Aslan Abashidze.
-The local legislative body is the Parliament.
+The local legislative body is the Supreme Council.
 The head of the region's government—the Council of Ministers of Adjara—is nominated by the President of Georgia who also has powers to dissolve the assembly and government and to overrule local authorities on issues where the constitution of Georgia is contravened.
-Tornike Rizhvadze is the current head of the Adjaran government.
+Tornike Rizhvadze was head of the Adjaran government until 2025.
+In April 2025 the Supreme Council approved Sulkhan Tamazashvili as head of the Adjaran government.

+On 24 October 1997, Adjara became a full member of the Assembly of European Regions (AER).

 Administrative divisions

 Adjara is subdivided into six administrative units:

-Geography and climate
+Geography

-Adjara is located on the south-eastern coast of the Black Sea and extends into the wooded foothills and mountains of the Lesser Caucasus.
+Adjara is on the southeastern coast of the Black Sea and extends into the wooded foothills and mountains of the Lesser Caucasus.
 It has borders with the region of Guria to the north, Samtskhe-Javakheti to the east and Turkey to the south.
 Most of Adjara's territory either consists of hills or mountains.
 The highest mountains rise more than 3,000 m above sea level.
 Around 60% of Adjara is covered by forests.
 Many parts of the Meskheti Range (the west-facing slopes) are covered by temperate rain forests.

 Adjara is traversed by the northeasterly line of equal latitude and longitude.